zamm-dev/zamm/zamm/resources/tutorials/setup/repo/pre-commit.md

-# How to set up Git hooks with `pre-commit`
+# How to set up Git pre-commit hooks with `pre-commit`

+It is desirable for some common operations, such as formatting and linting, to be done prior to every single commit.
+This can be done via Git pre-commit hooks.
+So, if you are asked to do a task such as:

-Say you want to set up Git pre-commit hooks for a Python `poetry` project.
-You can do so by following these steps:
+> Set up Git pre-commit hooks for a Makefile-based project

+then you can do so by following these steps:

+## Poetry install

-First, install the `pre-commit` package.
+The very first command we run is to install the `pre-commit` package.

 ```bash
 $ poetry add pre-commit --group dev